dosco/graphjin/docs/website/docs/home.md

 ### Instant results

-Here's the data Super Graph fetched using the GraphQL above, it's even in the JSON structure you wanted it in.
+Here's the data GraphJin fetched using the GraphQL above, it's even in the JSON structure you wanted it in.
 All this without you writing any code or SQL.

 ```json